Tiledesk/tiledesk/helm/docs/tls.md

   - console.tiledesk.local
 ```

 Create a new certificate for each domains you need.
+Attention create the DNS entry before applying the command.
 After that run:

 ```console
 kubectl apply -f certificate-tiledesk.yaml